larsreed/testdata/README.md

 ### Generator ###
 The basic generator trait looks like this (details omitted):

-/** The bare minimum interface, mostly ment for "end-of-the-line" data generators. */
-    trait BareGenerator[+T] {
+    /** The bare minimum interface, mostly meant for "end-of-the-line" data generators. */ trait BareGenerator[+T] {

       /** Provide a list of n entries. */